etherspot/ETHLDN/README.md

 The prize includes $500 in USDC + a $100 voucher for a two-month subscription to the Etherspot services.

-### 4. Best dapp for assigning guardians to an Etherspot wallet $600
+### 4. Best security implentation $600

+Ideas of use-cases:
-Etherspot's smart contracts let's users assign guardians to their wallet for security purposes, currently we do not have a dapp for this.
+- Etherspot's smart contracts let's users assign guardians to their wallet for security purposes, currently we do not have a dapp for this.
+- Social recovery.

 The prize includes $500 in USDC + a $100 voucher for a two-month subscription to the Etherspot services.